Infertility may result from a physical condition that is present at birth or develops later in life. The major causes of male infertility include:

 - Lifestyle factors

-Sexual dysfunction may be the result of a physical or psychological problem.
-Physical and/or medical conditions that may lead to sexual function problems include:
+Sexual dysfunction may be the result of a physical and/or psychological problem.

 - Hormonal imbalances